mefengl/what-i-read/README.md

 https://www.lesswrong.com/posts/f4txACqDWithRi7hs/occam-s-razor , a word added information or just extended the length of the sentence

 https://www.lesswrong.com/posts/5JDkW4MYXit2CquLs/your-strength-as-a-rationalist , read again, this is the pride of a rationalist, there may be more posibilities that stories isn't true

+https://letterstoanewdeveloper.com/2023/03/06/understanding-people-matters-more-than-understanding-tech/ , "people matter more than tech"

+https://www.swyx.io/puwtpd , give help to maintain everything deserves to be maintained, why not?
+It's good for myself, and it's good for the world

+https://www.swyx.io/measuring-devrel , given good metrics to measure the community health

+https://www.swyx.io/js-third-age , nice article about js's past and future

+https://www.swyx.io/cloudflare-go , interesting article about Cloudflare's cloud

+https://www.swyx.io/part-time-creator-manifesto , just like this kind of article

+https://en.wikipedia.org/wiki/Hedonic_treadmill , "richer doesn't always mean happier", but richer gives you more choices

+https://til.simonwillison.net/gpt3/chatgpt-applescript , yes!
+ChatGPT can write applescript! still wandering why I don't think about this before, I have use it to write bash script for months!

+https://pmarca.substack.com/p/followup-to-why-ai-wont-cause-unemployment , another evidence of basic income already exists

+https://world.hey.com/dhh/actions-beat-arguments-2aa1da34 , a recent mistake I made is to convince others to join me instead of just doing it myself, cause words are so powerless

+https://outlook.live.com/mail/0/inbox/id/AQQkADAwATM3ZmYAZS01NDM2LTI3MjIALTAwAi0wMAoAEADFWzWVwaqGS6iFvYdjax5U , a way to let human involved in the process of ChatGPT

+http://www.paulgraham.com/head.html , great principles for own project